| Please note

 a utility knife.

-A cane tube diameter of about 1" to 1.050" works best
+THE CANE SLIP A cane tube diameter of about 1" to 1.050" works best

 for the D chanter reed and 7/8"(.875) does well for the C

-[dimension at end is .500", entire length for D, C and
+and B pitched reed.
+Final slip dimensions are as follows: Concert D pitch: [dimension at end is .500", entire length for D, C and

-[dimension at end is .430"]
+B is 4.5"] C and B pitch: [dimension at end is .430"]

 To form the slip, first cut a tube of cane to length.
 I place